kevinvongmany/aws-ccp-training/002 Technology.md

 Helpful AI tool that helps process images and identify metrics within input images and videos, such as detecting if there is a person, chair or object within a photo or video.

 ## Comprehend
 Natural-language processing service that reads text and finds relationships within input text.
+Good way to see if feedback is positive, neutral or negative.

 ## Polly
 AI tool that provides an audio reading of a certain input AI voice, to read out input text in a convincing human conversational way.

 ## SageMaker
 AWS' flagship AI and machine learning service that is the foundation for improving systems and processes via ML.
+This service allows you to ingest data, build & train a ML model and deploy it.
+Imports data from a data source like S3.
+Can be deployed to services like EC2.

+## Kendra
+Natural language processing, and a customised search service.
+Can search documents from data sources like FSx, S3, EFS, GitHub, Google Drive etc.
+Supports data types like XML, CSV, DOC, PDFs, etc.
+You can search using fact-based questions (who, what and where) or by using descriptive questions.
+Example:
+When is this document due to be submitted?
+It'll search your data and give you the answer using clever algorithms by looking up the text and the contextual relationships of the data source text.

 ## Translate
 AI tool used to translate text from one language to another.

+## Textract
+Extracts text and information from documents.

+## Transcribe
+Speech to text service (audio to text).
+Great for subtitles or meeting notes.

 ## Lex
 Chatbot AI tool, used to create AI driven chatbots.
+Uses natural language models.

 # Developer Tools
 Amazon's suite of development tools, built for developers by Amazon developers, which integrates seamlessly with AWS.